Ahod26/Ai.NetTrack/README.md

 This project provides two main features:

-1. **AI Chat Without Hallucinations** - Uses Model Context Protocol (MCP) servers and properly structured system prompts to provide accurate, verifiable responses.
-The AI can access GitHub repositories and perform web searches in real-time instead of relying on outdated training data.
+1. **AI Chat Without Hallucinations** - Uses a custom .NET AI MCP server (https://github.com/Ahod26/dotnet-ai-mcp-server) that provides access to real-time .NET AI repository code and Microsoft documentation.
+The AI can fetch actual code examples from repositories like Semantic Kernel, OpenAI .NET SDK, and MCP C# SDK instead of relying on outdated training data.
+This dramatically reduces hallucinations about .NET AI frameworks.

-2. **News Integration** - Automatically collects and aggregates news from specific sources I follow, then allows chatting about these articles with full context.
+2. **News Integration** - Automatically collects and aggregates news from specific sources I follow using GitHub MCP and RSS feeds, then allows chatting about these articles with full context.
 This eliminates hallucinations about recent developments by providing the AI with the actual article content.

 ## Technologies Used

 ### Backend

 - ASP.NET Core 9.0 (Minimal APIs)
 - Entity Framework Core 9.0 with MySQL
 - SignalR for WebSocket communication
 - OpenAI API (gpt-4.1 + text-embedding-3-small)
 - Redis Stack with NRedisStack for vector similarity search
+- Custom .NET AI MCP Server (dotnet-ai-mcp-server) via HTTP/SSE
 - Model Context Protocol SDK (0.4.0-preview.1)
+- GitHub MCP Server (for news aggregation only)
 - ASP.NET Identity with JWT authentication
 - Google OAuth2
 - Serilog for logging
 - AutoMapper for DTO mapping

 ### Frontend

 - React 19.1.1
 - Vite 7.1.0
 - Redux Toolkit 2.8.2 (client state)